Alizeh21/Frequent-ItemSet-Analysis-On-Amazon-Metadata/README.md

 - _topic:_ Defines the topic name used for streaming "also_buy" data (also-buy-topic).

-- _feature_topic:_ Defines the topic name used for streaming product feature data (product-feature-topic).
+- _price_topic:_ Defines the topic name used for streaming product feature data (product-price-topic).

 - _value_serializer:_ Ensures data sent to Kafka is serialized as JSON strings with UTF-8 encoding for proper data exchange.